Ayush-Mukherjee1105/CT2/README.md

 # 🧠 Student Team Hub

 A full-stack MERN application to manage and showcase student team members with profile pictures, editable details, and search functionality.
-Built using basic React, Node.js, Express, and MongoDB (no third-party styling or libraries beyond essentials).
+Built using basic React, Node.js, Express,and MongoDB (no third-party styling or libraries beyond essentials).

 ---